 Kanseil bring enough variation to their tune to avoid having it descend into a meaningless jumble of musical ingredients.
-Then add a goodly portion of the crazy German story-tellers Antyra into the fray and you’ll get an idea on where this is headed.
+Then add a goodly portion of the crazy German storytellers Antyra into the fray and you’ll get an idea on where this is headed.
 AND there is a rough, untamed edge and some needle-sharp points to their music.
 Not the super-whitewashed bullshit we sometimes get to hear these days.

-A very positive point!
-The music has character and is filled with surprises in these magic potions I am listening to.
-Always a sign of authenticity is the fact that the tracks have varying lengths, none hovering on purpose at the – some say magic – 3 minute mark to satisfy statistics to maximize sales.
+The music gorges with character and surprises.
+Always a sign of authenticity is the fact that the tracks have varying lengths, none hovering on purpose at the – some say magic – three-minute mark to satisfy statistics and maximize sales.
 Those are elements that make up a good production.
 Well done!

 As usual, there are also negatives.
 For starters, Doin Earde sounds awfully compressed and part of that might stem from the fact that I am listening to an MP3 version, but this is striking.
 The tracks are not as crisp as you would usually like them.
 I am missing the spice in the tune somewhat and the precision of delivery will need (a lot of) emphasis.

-But having said that, this is a good, very complex and varied record.
-Folk, medieval and pagan elements mixed with a variety of metal styles including Heavy Metal style solo.
+But having said that, this is a good, very complex, and varied record.
+Folk, medieval, and pagan elements mixed with a variety of metal styles including Heavy Metal style solo.
 Doin Earde features an earthy Medieval Folk Metal sound that is really quite unique and in my view talks to the band’s origins very well.

 Well done for a debut album.
 Kanseil have promise.
 I will continue to watch out for more stuff they produce and might even attend a concert or two.